-South Asian Review of Business and Administrative Studies (JTHSIR) is published by the Institute of Business, Management and Administrative Sciences (IBMAS), the Islamia University of Bahawalpur.
-The Islamia University of Bahawalpur, Pakistan has a membership of Turnitin a database to help the editors verify the originality of submitted manuscripts.
+Journal of Tourism, Hospitality, and Services Industries Research (JTHS) is published by the Institute of Business, Management and Administrative Sciences (IBM&AS), the Islamia University of Bahawalpur.
+As The Islamia University of Bahawalpur, Pakistan has a membership of Turnitin a database to help the editors verify the originality of submitted manuscripts.
 All submitted manuscripts are scanned with Turnitin to calculate the similarity index or plagiarism.

 What is PLAGIARISM?

 Plagiarism is when an author attempts to pass off someone else work as his or her own.
 Duplicate publication, sometimes called self-plagiarism, occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
 This can range from getting an identical paper published in multiple journals, to salami-slicing, where authors add small amounts of new data to a previous paper.